B.C. Office of the

 facilitated loan sharking, extortion, kidnapping, beatings, drug

-trafficking, sex trafficking and murder
+trafficking, sex trafficking and murder.
+Consequently, money

 laundering at the casinos under his watch continued.